 This might sound counterproductive but it can really help, even if your vacation is far away on the calendar.
 You know that happy, giddy feeling you have before a vacation?
 That anticipation can make you feel happier and make the drudgery much more bearable without distracting you too much.

 At the end of the day, it’s important to give yourself something to look forward to.
 You can do this without stepping out of your city.
-Look around for things to do, places to see and people to
+Look around for things to do, places to see and people to meet.
+Try out these suggestions and you’ll be able to settle back into your normal routine in no time.

 |↑1||Coulson, Jo C., Jim McKenna, and Matthew Field.
 “Exercising at work and self-reported work performance.”
 International Journal of Workplace Health Management 1, no. 3 (2008): 176-197.|